inferno-framework/inferno-framework.github.io/docs/inferno-platforms.md

  - Searching and filtering Test Kits
  - Data retention and clearing policies

-You can visit [inferno.healthit.gov](https://inferno.healthit.gov) for production example of an Inferno Platform.
+You can visit [inferno.healthit.gov](https://inferno.healthit.gov) for a production example of an Inferno Platform.

 See the [Inferno Platform Template](https://github.com/inferno-framework/inferno-platform-template/) repository for instructions on getting started, adding Test Kits, and other features.